pragmaxim/pragmaxim.github.io/content/blog/bruteforce-chain-catch-up.md

 They would buy a solid board like [ASUS Pro WS WRX90E-SAGE SE](https://smicro.cz/asus-pro-ws-wrx90e-sage-se-amd-wrx90-90mb1fw0-m0eay0) where you can attach up to ~ 32 NVMe gen 5 drives mostly through Asus Hyper M.2 x16 Gen 5 and passive bifurcation (not RAID0, because it only helps with sequential writes).
-WRX90 + Threadripper Pro:
+WRX90 + Threadripper Pro :
 - CPU provides 128 PCIe 5.0 lanes
 - An NVMe drive needs x4
 - 32 drives × 4 = 128 lanes